Jim Edgar: Illinois House of Representatives

 In 1974, Edgar ran unsuccessfully in the Republican nomination for state representative from the 53rd district, coming in third place.
-After the campaign, Edgar worked as an insurance and cosmetics salesperson and also for the National Conference of State Legislatures in Denver.
+After the campaign, Edgar worked as an insurance and cosmetics salesperson before briefly serving the National Conference of State Legislatures in Denver.

-He ran for the same seat again two years later in 1976, winning, and was re-elected in 1978.
+He ran for the same seat again two years later in 1976 and won.
+He was re-elected in 1978.

+While in the House, Edgar served on the Appropriations II, Human Resources, and Revenue committees as well as the Illinois Commission on Intergovernmental Cooperation.
+Due to his moderate policy positions, Edgar was often considered a swing vote, especially on the Human Resources committee.

+In April 1979, shortly after winning re-election, Edgar resigned his state House seat to accept an appointment from Governor Jim Thompson to be the governor's legislative liaison.
+Though reluctant at first, Edgar accepted Thompson's offer with an unwritten promise that it would lead to Edgar getting a spot on a statewide ticket later on.